AlexJReid/blog/content/posts/monoblok/index.md

 Once the over-rev alert is sitting on a pub/sub subject rather than buried in a log file, it becomes a seam for anything else you want to hang off it.
 A small service subscribed to `car.*.rpm.alert` can push a notification to Peter's phone the moment it fires.
 Another can look up the customer against the rental record and fire off a politely-worded SMS reminding them that the car is leased, not theirs, and that the limiter exists for a reason.

 The dashcam trigger is the interesting one.
 Grabbing a still is time-sensitive: the moment you want captured is *now*, not thirty seconds later when the 5G link comes back after a tunnel or a patch of rural Wales with no signal.
-So that subscriber runs on the Pi itself, on the same broker, and pokes the dashcam over the local network the instant the alert lands on the subject.
+So that subscriber runs on the RPiitself, on the same broker, and pokes the dashcam over the local network the instant the alert lands on the subject.
 No uplink required.
 Because the alert payload carries the offending RPM reading, the subscriber can stamp it straight onto the image before saving: a JPEG with `8,420 RPM` burned into the corner is a lot harder to argue with at handover than a log line.
 The notification and SMS services live back at the office and pick up the same alert whenever the 5G link is healthy again, because the broker buffers anything that couldn't be delivered.
 Same subject, two very different latency and connectivity profiles, no extra plumbing.

 None of these subscribers know or care about OBD2; they're plain subscribers to a clean, meaningful stream.
-You can add or remove them without touching the car, the Pi or the patchbay rules.
+You can add or remove them without touching the car, the RPior the patchbay rules.

 ## Implementation notes

-A single-threaded event loop provided by the excellent [libxev](https://github.com/mitchellh/libxev), so you get kqueue, io_uring, epoll or IOCP depending on where you run it.
-No threads, no locks, zero-copy fan-out.
-It speaks enough of the NATS wire protocol that an off-the-shelf NATS client can connect.
+Everything runs in an event loop provided by the excellent [libxev](https://github.com/mitchellh/libxev), so you get kqueue, io_uring, epoll or IOCP depending on where you run it.
+No threads or locks, zero-copy fan-out.
+It speaks enough of the NATS wire protocol that any NATS client can connect.
 This is rather convenient because it means you can drop it in alongside existing tooling without writing a client library first, or simply replace NATS as an experiment.

-Benchmarking against the existing `nats bench` commands was convenient, though it comes with an obvious caveat 🤏🧂: `nats-server` is a mature Go codebase with a decade of production history behind it, and I ran these with an empty patchbay so the numbers measure raw broker work only.
+Benchmarking against the existing `nats bench` commands was convenient, although obviously `nats-server` is a mature Go codebase with a decade of production history behind it, and I ran these with an empty patchbay so the numbers measure raw broker work only.

-With that out of the way, on an M4 Mac Mini monoblok is within single-digit percent of nats-server on the single-publisher 64B workload (6.46M vs 7.14M msg/s) and pulls sharply ahead as fan-out grows: 17.52M vs 4.82M msg/s at 50 subscribers.
-On a 2-core Hetzner VM with the io_uring backend it's a similar shape.
+A M4 Mac Mini monoblok is within single-digit percent of `nats-server` on the single-publisher 64B workload (6.46M vs 7.14M msg/s) and pulls sharply ahead as fan-out grows: 17.52M (!) vs 4.82M msg/s at 50 subscribers.
+17.52M seems high so I'm cynical and need to look into that. 🤏🧂

+Linux is a similar tale.
+On a 2-core Hetzner VM with the io_uring backend this time.
 Multi-publisher throughput collapses to parity because a single-threaded loop can't scale past one core while nats-server spreads across both, and the single-subscriber fan-out case flips the other way (0.73M vs 1.09M msg/s, likely io_uring completion batching misbehaving under low concurrency), but by 50 subscribers monoblok is ahead again at 3.98M vs 3.05M msg/s.
 Throughput will drop from these figures in proportion to how much your rules do, but it's a respectable starting point.
-This doesn't mean you should run this just yet, NATS is still the thing you'd want in production.

 ## Sitting in front of a real NATS cluster